 At the top, there is a restroom/locker room that can be used if you plan to spend some time there and want to take a dip.
 Another family took in the view of the beautiful waterfall with us.
 We crossed the small stream at the base of the waterfall to admire it from a different angle.
 Despite the cooler, rainy weather we decided to take the plunge.

-We spent a while at the falls with our dog friend patiently watching us.
+We spent a while at the falls, taking in the scenery.
 When we had our fill, we threw back on our clothes and headed down the trail.
 The rain continued as we made the trek back to Coroico.
 We said goodbye to the pup that had been following us as she stayed behind in the town we first met her in.
 We made it back to town in the late afternoon with tired legs.

 Notes on the Coroico Cascadas

 We really enjoyed seeing the Coroico Cascadas and having the opportunity to see some of the Yungas countryside.
 If you aren’t up for hiking all the way there and back, there are combis that go to and from the waterfalls on occasion.
-You can ask for one in the main plaza or pick one up that is heading there.
+You can ask for one in the main plaza in Coroico or pick one up that is heading there for the way back.
 We saw only a few pass us our entire time walking, so if you surely want a ride, it is better to organize one in town.
 There is often one waiting at the lot at La Jalancha for a ride back at a low cost.